Potamonautes: Distribution

 Potamonautes are restricted to Sub-Saharan Africa and the Nile Basin, with more than 30 species in East Africa (none on Madagascar, the Seychelles and other offshore African islands), more than 20 in the Congo Basin region, 20 in Southern Africa, 6 in northeast Africa and 5 in West Africa.
 Although the genus includes common and widespread species, others have very restricted ranges of occurrence.
-For example, P. dubious is found only in limited parts of the Kunene River and upper Zambezi River in Southern Africa.
+For example, P. dubius is found only in limited parts of the Kunene River and upper Zambezi River in Southern Africa.